Beit Surik: Enclave

 Beit Surik along with Biddu, Beit Duqqu, Beit 'Anan, Qatanna, al Qubeida, Beit Ijza, Kharayib Umm al Lahimand and at Tira form the "Biddu enclave".
 The enclave will be linked to Ramallah by underpasses and a road that is fenced on both sides.
 From the "Biddu enclave" Palestinians will travel along a fenced road that passes under a bypass road to Bir Nabala enclave, then on a second underpass under Bypass Road 443 to Ramallah.
 A week before the International Court of Justice gave its Advisory Opinion, the High Court of Israel gave a ruling on a 40-kilometre strip of the Wall in which it held that, while Israel as the Occupying Power had the right to construct the Wall to ensure security and that substantial sections of the Wall imposed undue hardships on Palestinians and had to be re-routed.
 From "The Beit Sourik Case (HCJ 2056/04)" of 30 June 2004 the standards of proportionality between Israeli security and the injury to the Palestinian residents was set by the judgement of the Supreme Court of Israel.
 The "Barrier" that Israel is presently constructing within the Palestinian territory was held by the International court to be contrary to international law by the International Court of Justice on 9 July 2004.
 The International Court held that Israel is under an obligation to discontinue building the Wall and to dismantle it forthwith.
 In its Advisory Opinion, the Court dismissed a number of legal arguments raised by Israel relating to the applicability of humanitarian law and human rights law.
 In particular the International court held that Israeli settlements were unlawful.
 The Israeli Government then announced that it will not comply with the Advisory Opinion of the International Court of Justice.
 The Israeli Government has indicated that it will abide by the ruling of its own High Court in respect of sections of the Wall still to be built but not in respect of completed sections of the Wall.
 Protesting villagers have said: "The wall of death kills our daily life.
 It separates us from our villages and farms".

 Folklore

 Tawfiq Canaan related in 1927 the story of Telah, a local wali.

+On the village's eastern edge stands the tomb-shrine of ash-Sheikh Derwish.
+Local tradition suggest that ash-Sheikh Derwish posthumously opposed the idea of a dome over his grave.
+Repeated attempts by villagers to construct a dome were met with unexplained failure; structures erected were found dismantled by the following day, resulting in a site consistently left in disrepair.
+This series of events eventually led to the abandonment of the dome project, in a collective decision that respected what was perceived as the saint's wishes.